Sweet Elle Turns Two!

 The next phase of the planning was the decor layer.
 I became Insta (and instant) friends with the ladies of Beijos Events out of LA.
 Using their e-celebrate service helped me hone in on the children’s table decor/details and floral mood.
 It’s serendipitous that their mood board included floral wallpaper which was supposed to act as inspiration for placemats.
 I actually have the wallpaper in my powder room, so was able to use remnants to turn it into said placemats (Ellie Cashman is the best!).
 The Beijos gals also suggested having photos of Elle on display at the party.
 My original idea of having a photo book evolved as I’d rather make a book to recap the party anyhow!
 This tutorial is what I used to make the photo branch.

-I thought a dress up corner would be sweet and the Beijos team pointed me in the direction of Rainey’s Closet.
+I thought a dress up corner would be sweet for this ballerina birthday theme and the Beijos team pointed me in the direction of Rainey’s Closet.
 It’s my new obsession!

 With the floral and styling direction in-hand, I collaborated with Alyssa of Ginger Rose Flowers to bring the vision to life.
 Alyssa knocked the flowers out of the park.
 She was also truly a partner during the very late night set up that took place pre-party.